timja/github-comment-ops/README.md

 The application runs on port 3000 by default, this can be customized with the `PORT` environment variable.

+You can also use the npm script `npm run tunnel` which will run smee for you.

 ### Chart deployment

 You can deploy this application to Kubernetes with the helm chart included in this repo: